The Your Child's Learning Mojo

 In your first three months as a member we cover core topics related to supporting your child's learning

-Starting in Month 4 you get ongoing help in implementing these ideas.
+Starting in Month 4 you get ongoing help in implementing these ideas - whenever you've got questions, we've got answers.

 You gain the confidence that you're truly encouraging your child's love of learning - and having fun while you're doing it!